Harshit-Dhanwalkar/Chess_MDP/README.md

 ## Project Description

-The goal of this project is to develop an intelligent Chess-playing agent that can make optimal moves based on the current state of the game.
-We will be using MDP to model the game of Chess, RL algorithms to learn the optimal policy, Dynamic Programming to solve the MDP, and ML techniques to improve the agent's performance.
+The goal of this project is to create a chess engine that can play at the level of a intermediate player in chess.
+This is done using the TD (\lambda) algorithm for the learning process and the minimax algorithm for playing.

 ## Collaborators